 Unsure about risk of the device?
 Sponsors or sponsor-investigators can submit a Study Risk Determination Q Submission to the FDA.
 The only required documents consist of: Cover letter, device description, and protocol.
 A full IDE application is NOT required.
 FDA will determine whether the protocol qualifies for exemption and issue a determination letter.
 If the protocol is not exempt, FDA will provide a risk determination.
 Please review the FDA Guidance linked below.

-FDA’s guidance is linked below.
-For further guidance on submitting an IDE to the FDA, please contact the PSOM Office of Clinical Research, Regulatory Support Team.
+IDE protocols require an investigational plan.
+See below for guidance on investigational plans.
+For guidance on submitting an IDE to the FDA, please contact the PSOM Office of Clinical Research, Regulatory Support Team.

 Treatment of a Patient with an Unapproved Device Product